 Celebrate small wins

 Sure, it’s an awesome feeling to close a big deal, but if you want your team to stay motivated and productive, you should be celebrating small wins as well.

-Focus on keeping everyone positive and support them to keep the atmosphere at ease and have sales roll on smoothly.
+Focus on keeping everyone positive and supporting them to keep the atmosphere easy and keep your sales rolling on smoothly.

-Understand that your people will need or even give advice about selling and working with clients.
+Understand that your people will sometimes need to receive advice about selling and working with clients.
+Other times, they’ll be the ones able to give that advice.
 Offer rewards for the best sales reps in order to further motivate the employees to gain some sweet prizes, leading to more sales.

 Focus, focus, and focus

 This doesn’t just apply to sales teams, but focusing is the key to achieving a higher level of productivity in all aspects of a business.

 We’re already surrounded by a million distractions, and the number of things that could distract you and pull you away from achieving those daily goals is only going to increase.

 It doesn’t help that most people these days have shorter attention spans, due to how fast-paced everything has become.

 Try to eliminate anything that draws your attention away from your current focus (such as turning all your notifications off), or create a specific time for these tasks to be done in your daily schedule.